 Alternatives to Suboxone Treatment in Wisconsin

-Addiction, like other diseases, does not have a cure yet.
-As a result, there is a lot of debate regarding what the best treatment plan is.
+Addiction is one of the many diseases without a cure.
+As a result, there is a lot of chatter regarding what the best treatment is.
 The dichotomy of arguments are either that abstinence is the best option or that it is better to be kept alive by Suboxone than to risk overdosing.
-To sum it up, the jury is still out; however, when following the prescribed instructions of a licensed Suboxone Doctor in Wisconsin, the likelihood of success increases tremendously.
+To sum it up, the jury is still out; however, when following the recommendations of a trusted Suboxone Doctor in Wisconsin, the probability of success goes up greatly.